Singapore Premier League: Invited clubs

-Years in brackets indicates seasons active in the league.
+Sponsorship

-International competitions
+After an inaugural season with no sponsorship, the league was sponsored by Great Eastern from 2009 until 2018 when Yeo's and Hyundai became the joint sponsors, during which time it was known as the Great Eastern-Yeo's S.League and the Great Eastern-Hyundai S.League.
+In 2019, a Hong Kong-based multinational insurance and finance corporation sponsored the league as their main sponsor.
+For the 2018 season, the league was rebranded as the Singapore Premier League.

 Qualification for Asian competitions

-The league's winners qualify for the AFC Champions League, while Singapore Cup winners qualify for the AFC Cup playoff spot.
-In the event of the same club winning both the S.League and Singapore Cup, the runners-up of the league takes up the AFC Cup qualification spot.
+The league's winners qualify for the AFC Champions League 2, the same as the Singapore Cup winners.
 Foreign clubs are ineligible to represent the Football Association of Singapore in AFC continental competitions.
 The qualification spot is given to the next best-placed local club in the league if a foreign club wins any of the two competitions.

-Past champions
+Winners

-The league has seen five clubs win the title since its inception.
-Warriors FC (formerly Singapore Armed Forces FC) hold the most titles at nine.
-In 2010, Étoile FC became the first foreign side to win the competition.
+The league has seen seven clubs win the title since its inception.
+Warriors (formerly Singapore Armed Forces FC) hold the most titles at nine.
+In 2010, Étoile became the first foreign side to win the competition.